 This is a big disappointment.
 I experienced the same reaction a year ago when I first tried an earlier version of Austrumi Linux.

 The use of English was more prominent then, however.
 Perhaps this is because I downloaded an updated release months after the original upgrade circulated.

 I grabbed this latest release days after it became available.
 So, the language localization is probably a very hit-or-miss thing with this distro.

 Austrumi Linux contains all the necessary basic programs for work and entertainment.
-It boots from CD, flash drive or a hard drive installation and can be used on servers and workstations.
+It boots from a CD, flash drive, or hard drive installation and can be used on servers and workstations.

 Austrumi Linux is not well known, but it checks most of the usability boxes.
 The only technical requirement is the ability to burn the ISO to a DVD or USB.

 Do not expect much from the Austrumi website.
 It is poorly designed and has no information about using the distro or getting help.
 Several of the pages are blank or not there.

 Beyond that process, just turn on the computer and use Austrumi.
 No installation is needed.
 Nor is there any need for system configurations.

 Of course, that all depends on whether Latvia is your native language.

 Is there a Linux software application or distro you’d like to suggest for review?
 Something you love or would like to get to know?